wkhere/stackless/Doc/library/threading.rst

    raises the same exception.

-.. method:: Thread.get_name()
+.. method:: Thread.getName()
-            Thread.getName()

-   Return the thread's name.
+            Thread.setName()

+   Old API for :attr:`~Thread.name`.

-.. method:: Thread.set_name(name)
+.. attribute:: Thread.name
-            Thread.setName(name)

-   Set the thread's name.

-   The name is a string used for identification purposes only.
+   A string used for identification purposes only.
 It has no semantics.
    Multiple threads may be given the same name.
 The initial name is set by the constructor.

-.. method:: Thread.get_ident()
+.. attribute:: Thread.ident

-   Return the 'thread identifier' of this thread or None if the thread has not been started.
+   The 'thread identifier' of this thread or ``None`` if the thread has not been started.
 This is a nonzero integer.
 See the :func:`thread.get_ident()` function.
 Thread identifiers may be recycled when a thread exits and another thread is created.
-The identifier is returned even after the thread has exited.
+The identifier is available even after the thread has exited.

    .. versionadded:: 2.6